Self Help Groups

 Interest Rate Range:

-- The range of interest rates provided above is with respect to individual loans disbursed during Quarter-IV: FY22.
+- The range of interest rates provided above is with respect to individual loans disbursed during Quarter-III: FY24.

-- Mean rate = Sum of rate of all loan accounts / Number of all loan accounts.
+- Mean rate = Sum of the rates of all loan accounts / number of all loan accounts.

 Self Help Group: